AbhishekJsX10/IMBD-Mongo-App/README.md

 1. **Planning and Design:** Prior to coding, a meticulous plan and design phase established the app's structure, features, and user interface.
 This included developing wireframes and mockups to visualize the final product.

-2. **Setting up the Environment:** The development environment was set up with essential tools and libraries, including React, TMDB Api, Chakra UI, and Firebase, chosen as the foundational technologies for the app's construction.
+2. **Setting up the Environment:** The development environment was set up with essential tools and libraries, including React, TMDB Api, Chakra UI, and express-js & MongoDb, chosen as the foundational technologies for the app's construction.

 3. **Feature Implementation:** Key functionalities, including authentication, wishlist management, movie/tvshow showcasing, category-based filtering, and trending and recommended section, were implemented with a focus on enhancing user experience and functionality.